jvsinghk/spacex/README.md

 ### Approach
 1. Fetched Api data.
 2. Created basic structure of app components i.e for filter and launch details and parcessed fetched data into it.
+3. Added Styling to match the UI requirements
-3. Added filter functionality on click for single and multiple use cases.
+4. Added filter functionality on click for single and multiple use cases.
-4. Added Responsive design
+5. Added Responsive design
-5. Created Documentation
+6. Created Documentation
-6. Testing and Debugging throughout
+7. Testing and Debugging throughout
-7. Netlify Deployment
+8. Netlify Deployment

 ### Stack Details